 In 1870 she wrote ‘Appeal to womanhood throughout the world’ asking women to unite for world peace.
 The appeal became known as the ‘Mother’s Day Proclamation.’
 It began,

 She concluded by asking for an international congress of women to promote peace.

-Howe was influenced by Anna Reeves Jarvis, a West Virginia woman who organized ‘Mothers’ Day Work Clubs before the Civil War.
-Women raised money for medicine, inspected bottled milk and food and hired helpers for families in which the mothers had tuberculosis.
+Howe was influenced by another peace activist, Anna Reeves Jarvis, a West Virginia woman who organized Mother’s Day Work Clubs before the Civil War.
+Women raised money for medicine and inspected bottled milk and food.
+They also hired helpers for families in which the mothers had tuberculosis.

 Julia Ward Howe’s Rhode Island home, Oak Glen, is on the National Register of Historic Places.